Local Issues Director: Sonja Faulkner, The League of Women Voters of Glen Ellyn

 Our chapter of the League follows major issues of interest to our membership; each area is the responsibility of a local issues director.
 They track legislation and items of particular timely interest.
 Our Observer Corps attends meetings to report back to the board and members on key issues.

-LATEST REPORT: February 7.
-2018
+LATEST REPORT: May 2018

 Sources: DuPage County Daily Herald, Chicago Tribune, NAMI website